RellikJaeger/Hackintosh-linux-Installer/README.md

  GNOME Disks is a graphical front-end for udisks included in the "gnome-disk-utility" package.
  GParted is a free partition editor for graphically managing your disk partitions.
  DMG2IMG comand line tool that allows you to convert a (compressed) Apple Disk Images
  gibMacOS - An awesome tool from CorpNewt ( https://github.com/corpnewt/gibMacOS )
- The Vanilla AMD config courtesy of AlGrey ( https://github.com/AMD-OSX/AMD_Vanilla )
  A USB drive 8gb+
  Some patience...
 ### This guide will support the following versions of macOS: